top of page

 Having a good marketing system in place gives you the power to take control of your client roster by connecting with people who are a perfect fit for your services.
 That's because more leads result in more choice for you, and the ability to say "no" to those bad-fit clients who suck your energy and have unrealistic demands and expectations.

 Through a combination of posting and direct messaging, you can build relationships with higher-paying and more enjoyable clients.
-This isn’t about cold calling strangers or spamming your network; it’s about being intentional and strategic so you work smarter, not harder.
+This isn’t about cold messaging strangers or spamming your network; it’s about being intentional and strategic so you work smarter, not harder.

 Reason 3) People you connect with today will pay you down the road

-Relationships in the online world - just like in person - take time to build.
+Relationships in the online world, just like in person, take time to build.
 The content you share and the messages you send today might not lead to a client tomorrow, but they could lead to a client six months or even a year down the road.

 If you wait until you need clients to start marketing, you’re already behind.